submariner-io/enhancements/submariner/OVN-Interconnect.md

 With this architecture, we are removing the logical switches and routers that Submariner creates.
 During migration, we will need to delete these components and the routes that network-plugin-syncer installed.
 After that, the new controllers shall install the updated routes.
 The operator needs to be updated as well, not to create a network-plugin-syncer pods and remove any existing deployments.

+#### Open issues

+1. The update from older version of Submariner to a newer version will create  a datapath downtime.
+2. When multiple clusters are updated we need to check if one cluster can be done at a time.
+3. When Kubernetes cluster is update to a version that have IC enabled, there could be a datapath downtime till the Submariner g/w node is updated.
+Since the other nodes need the transit switch IP which will be available only when the g/w node is updated.

 ### Alternatives